Mike Fiers took his workouts to another level, cleared mind

 Melvin wasn’t surprised Luzardo took the initiative, or that Fiers embraced the mentoring role.

-“Jesus is so mature for his age,” Melvin said of the 22-year-old pitcher.
+“Jesus is so mature for his age,” Melvin said of the 22-year-old pitcher, who won’t be on an innings limit.
 “He’s got a great head on his shoulders and we saw that from Day 1 with him.
 It was just about getting him healthy.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports